samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

 First, don't solve the wrong problem, `OR[..]` must be `at least k`, not the `exact k`.

 Now, the simple idea is to use the `Sliding Window` technique: expand it with each number, calculating the `OR`.
 However, the shrinking is not trivial, as the `OR` operation is not reversable.
-So, we should track how each number bits are add in the final `OR` result to be able to remove them.
+So, we should track how each number bits are add to the final `OR` result to be able to remove them.
 To do this, count each bit frequency.

-Another way to look at this problem is no maintain the most recent index of each bit:
+Another way to look at this problem is to maintain the most recent index of each bit:

 ```j